 The Royal Society Young Book Prize 2018

 William Perkin are one of 350 schools in the country to be selected to read and judge the 6 shortlisted books for the Royal Society Young Book Prize 2018.
-They are:

 The winning author wins £10,000.
 The great thing is that the young people in the UK get to choose the final winner.
 This activity is great for their literacy skills, and hopefully gets the students more interested in science.
 The books get to go in our Science Department library, run by Ms Pearl, so if any of you want to borrow the books, just see her to borrow the 12 previous books from 2016-2017, as the current 6 will only be available from October, after the judging process has ended.